Gertew/gertew.github.io/projects/savetheanimals.md

 {% include image_no_url.html image="projects/savetheanimals/STA_Ability_CurveTable.png" %}

-## Telekinesis + Breakable Objects
+### Telekinesis + Breakable Objects
 {% include video.html video="projects/savetheanimals/STA_Breakable_Physics_Objects.mp4" %}
 The game was a stealth game and we wanted ways to distract the scientists.
 The primary ability we wanted the player to always be using was Telekinesis.
 Using the Physics Handler grabbing an object simulating physics was no problem but grabbing a fractured mesh that was created using Unreal's Chaos Destruction not so easy.
 Due to limitations with how the Physics Handler manipulates objects by directly interacting with a root physics bone, a GeometryCollection did not have this.
 This was a really challenging problem.
-There are many ways I consider to solve this problem.
+There are many ways I considered to solve this problem.

 {% include image_no_url.html image="projects/savetheanimals/STA_Breakable_Base.png" %}